-Loan provision - Individual assessment
+Individual assessment

-Specific provisions relate to loans that are currently known to be impaired, based on objective evidence as a result of one or more events that have occurred after the initial recognition of the asset, otherwise known as a loss event.
-For loans where a loss event has occurred, the provisioning process involves detailed review and analysis of individual loans.
-These loans are assessed for impairment based on security value, loan balance outstanding and other factors deemed relevant to collectability by management.
+Specific provisions relate to financial assets that are currently known to be impaired, based on objective evidence as a result of one or more events that have occurred after the initial recognition of the asset, otherwise known as a loss event.
+For financial assets where a loss event has occurred, the provisioning process involves detailed review and analysis of individual financial assets.
+These financial assets are assessed for impairment based on security value, financial assets balance outstanding and other factors deemed relevant to collectability by management.
 Provisions are raised where objective evidence of impairment exists and the negative impact on estimated future cash flows of the asset can be reliably estimated.

-Impairment charge in the Fund is ultimately borne by unitholders to the extent that the provisions exceed Distributions to the Class B Unitholders in any given year.
+Impairment charge in the Fund is ultimately borne by unitholders to the extent that the provisions exceed distributions to the Class B unitholder in any given year.